heyx3/Bplus.jl/docs/Resources.md

 * `subset::TexSubset = [entire texture]`.
 For cubemap textures, this subset is set on each desired face.
 * `bgr_ordering::Bool = false` (only for 3- and 4-channel color) should be true if data is specified as BGR instead of RGB (faster for download in many circumstances).

+### Copying

+You can directly copy the bits of one texture's pixels to another texture with `copy_tex_pixels(src, dest, args...)`.
+This is comparable to a `memcpy()`, meaning that the data is copied over without translation.
+It is allowed if and only if the source and destination texture have the same bit size per-pixel.

+When copying between a compressed and uncompressed texture, the requirement is a bit different: the bit size of one pixel of the uncompressed texture should match the bit size of one *block* of the compressed texture.

+Optional arguments are as follows:

+* `src_subset::TexSubset` : picks a subset of the source texture.
+* `dest_min = 1` : picks a min corner of the destination texture to copy to.
+* `dest_mip = 1` : picks a mip level of the destination texture to copy to.

 ### Other

 Query a texture's metadata with: